 My idea of honoring my father and spending Father’s Day with him is to do something that we would have shared together.
 We were always running around somewhere and exploring something new and doing something fun.
 That is how I wanted to honor him.
 By being active and giving him a toast at Sunday dinner.

 I was able to tour the grounds though and walk through the small gardens.
-There were several buildings on the property that looked like smoke houses and outhouses.
 The grounds had the most spectacular views of the Delaware Bay and the Delaware Memorial Bridge.
 I am sure much of this did not exist in that time frame but still it is the most amazing view especially on a sunny day like I had.
 The sun has the most amazing shine on the water from this direction.

 Even when the house is not open, still take time to tour the grounds and visit the outer buildings.
 It is a nice walk around the property.